zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

     <copy>exit;</copy>
     ````

-Task 2 - Provision an OAC instance
+Subtask 2 - Provision an OAC instance
 1. From the OCI console, navigate to Analytics & AI-> Analytics Clouds and click Create Instance
 2. On the Create Analytics Instance enter the required information as shown below
 3. Wait 30 minutes for OAC instance creation to complete.